fjaellet/pysvo/README.md

 Check out the tutorial [in this directory](https://github.com/fjaellet/pysvo/blob/master/pysvo_tutorial.ipynb).

 ## Credit
 The code would be useless without the huge effort by the SVO group at CAB to create and maintain the Spanish VO services.
-Thus, if you make use of 'pysvo' as part of your work, please link to this repository and include the following acknowledgement in your publication:
+Thus, if you make use of pysvo as part of your work, please link to this repository and include the following acknowledgement in your publication:

     This research has made use of the SVO Filter Profile Service (http://svo2.cab.inta-csic.es/theory/fps/) supported from the Spanish MINECO through grant AYA2017-84089.